christyler80/PuttyDriver/Source/README.txt

-To compile putty.exe, download Putty version 0.81 source code
+To compile putty.exe for PuttyDriver, download Putty version 0.81 source code from https://www.chiark.greenend.org.uk/~sgtatham/putty/releases/0.81.html.

-Overwrite with the folowing Putty source files with the versions in this folder:
+Overwrite with the following Putty source files, with the 'PuttyDriver' versions in theses folders:

     stubs\puttydriver.c

     terminal\puttydriver.c
     terminal\terminal.c

     windows\window.c

+    CMakeLists.txt
     cmdline.c
     ldisc.c
     putty.h

+Follow the standard Putty build instructions in the README file which accompanies the downloaded Putty source code.

+See 'PuttyDriver - Getting Started.pdf' for PuttyDriver setup and configuration instructions.

+Notes:

+   - this version of Putty is works on Microsoft Windows 10 or later.
+Other OS are not currently supported.
-Note: the *.81 files included are the original Putty files and retained for reference.
+   - the *.81 files included are the original Putty files and retained for reference.